sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/shankarAchAryaH/prapanchasAratantram_prathamo_bhAgaH.md

  Vv.
-21-24 state the [Kirītādi Mantra](# "The Mantra used in the worship of the ornaments of Vishnu such as crown armlet, necklace, etc.").
+21-24 state the Kirītādi Mantra[^154].
 The Shaktis of the Pitha given in v.
 29 are Vimalā and others.
 The rest of the Chapter deals with placing of the jar, Japa, Archana and other ritual details.

+[^154]: "The Mantra used in the worship of the ornaments of Vishnu such as crown armlet, necklace, etc."

 ————